MBBS in Italy

 Medical PG IN UK (PLAB)

-Due to the close proximity of Italy to UK, many of the students plan to do their Medical PG from UK.
 Till 2024, the Professional & Linguistic Assessments Board Test (PLAB test) is the instrument to assess the skills and knowledge of an International Medical Graduate.
-It also judges whether they are fit to be trained to practice medicine in the UK.
+It also judges whether she can be trained to practice medicine in the UK.

-The GMC ascertains your linguistic skills by assessing your score in specific tests.
+The GMC ascertains your linguistic skills by assessing your score on specific tests.
 It may be the IELTS (Band Score 7.0 or higher) or OET (Grade B in reading, writing, listening & speaking).

 Medical PG in Germany